yellowmessenger/documentation/docs/cookbooks/inbox/priority-assignee.md

 #### Assign chat tickets to a different agent

 :::note
-- Inbox Admin can change the Priority of Missed and Resolved chats assigned to all the Inbox agents.
-- Inbox Agent can see the details of only his tickets but cannot change the priority.
+Inbox Agent or Admins cannot change the priority of chat tickets.
 :::

 > Refer to [this doc](https://docs.yellow.ai/docs/platform_concepts/inbox/chats/chatscreen#2-user-details) to learn about chat screen and chat details.